 Z.161.5, Z.161.5 (revised), Testing and Test Control Notation version 3: TTCN-3 Language extensions: Performance and real time testing, defines the real-time and performance testing support package of TTCN-3.

+Z.164 (revised), Testing and Test Control Notation version 3: TTCN-3 operational semantics, defines the operational semantics of TTCN-3 (Testing and Test Control Notation 3).
+The operational semantics are necessary to unambiguously interpret the specifications made with TTCN-3.
+This Recommendation is based on the TTCN-3 core language defined in Recommendation ITU T Z.161.
+This revision of the Recommendation contains amendments, clarifications, corrigenda and editorial corrections.

 Z.165 (revised), Testing and Test Control Notation version 3: TTCN-3 runtime interface (TRI), provides the specification of the runtime interface for TTCN-3 (Testing and Test Control Notation 3) test system implementations.
 The second revision of Z.165 contains amendments, clarifications, corrigenda and editorial corrections.

 Z.165.1, Z.165.1 (revised), Testing and Test Control Notation version 3: Extension Package: Extended TRI, defines the Extended TRI package of TTCN 3.
 TTCN 3 can be used for the specification of all types of reactive system tests over a variety of communication ports.
 Typical areas of application are protocol testing (including mobile and Internet protocols), service testing (including supplementary services), module testing, testing of CORBA based platforms, APIs, etc. TTCN 3 is not restricted to conformance testing and can be used for many other kinds of testing including interoperability, robustness, regression, system and integration testing.
 The specification of test suites for physical layer protocols is outside the scope of the present document.

 Z.166 (revised), Testing and Test Control Notation version 3: TTCN-3 control interface (TCI), specifies the control interfaces for TTCN-3 test system implementations.
 The second revision of Z.166 contains amendments, clarifications, corrigenda and editorial corrections.

+Z.166 (revised), Testing and Test Control Notation version 3: TTCN-3 control interface (TCI), specifies the control interfaces for TTCN-3 test system implementations.
+The TTCN-3 control interfaces (TCIs) provide a standardized adaptation for management, test component handling and encoding/decoding of a test system to a particular test platform.
+This Recommendation defines the interfaces as a set of operations independent of a target language.
+The interfaces are defined to be compatible with the TTCN-3 standards (see clause 2 of ETSI ES 201 873-6 V4.8.1).
+The interface definition uses the Common Object Request Broker Architecture (CORBA) Interface Definition Language (IDL) to specify the TCI completely.
+Clauses 8, 9 and 9.7 of [ETSI ES 201 873-6 V4.8.1] present language mappings for this abstract specification to the target languages Java and ANSI C. This revision of the Recommendation contains amendments, clarifications, corrigenda and editorial corrections.

 Z.167 (revised), Testing and Test Control Notation version 3: TTCN-3 mapping from ASN.1, defines a normative way of using ASN.1 as defined in Recommendations ITU-T X.680, ITU-T X.681, ITU-T X.682 and ITU-T X.683 with TTCN-3.
 The second revision of Z.167 contains amendments (conformance and compatibility, requirements and descriptions related to the object identifier type have been moved to this document from all other Z.16x Recommendations, supporting XML values within ASN.1 modules, conversion of the OID-IRI and RELATIVE-OID-IRI types, special real values and subtypes containing special values and exclusive bounds, updated predefined language strings etc.), clarifications (e.g. on visibility of imported ASN.1 definitions, on the transformation rules) corrigenda and editorial corrections.